IanCiarulli/portfolio/.github/instructions/react.instructions.md

 - File-based modularization with folder grouping
 - Tailwind utility-first for all styling
 - ESLint + Prettier enforced on commit
-- Bajo ninguna circunstancia se debe importar React completo.
-Siempre importar los elementos de React de forma destructurada, por ejemplo: `import { useState, useEffect } from 'react';`
+- Under no circumstances should React be imported completely.
+Always import React elements destructured, for example: `import { useState, useEffect } from 'react';`
+- Do not add "What is" or "How it works" type comments, that should be deducible from the component/function name and how it works, from the names of its internal variables.
+Only add comments about "Why" something is being done.

 # React Concepts